 For your convenience, here’s a post with a downloadable PDF on which healthy fats you may wish to add to your diet.

 Gut health reigns supreme.
 When digestive health is restored, symptoms begin to diminish and eventually disappear.
 To learn more, here’s another article about healing the digestive system.

-And, if you’d like 3 simple tips on how to reduce or diminish the bloat that accompanies candida overgrowth, check out this article for more information.
+And, if you’d like 3 simple tips on how to reduce or diminish the belly bloat that accompanies candida overgrowth, check out this article for more information.

 Are you sidelined with any of the symptoms listed above?
 Please share your experiences in the comments below!